Personal Transport Technology

 Basic models for safe emergency egress from aerocraft or tall buildings/structures use a few square meters of fancloth.
 Those for everyday transport or sport are generally two to three times as large and may be constructed of heavier duty cloth which includes added solar cells as well as greater active control of the airflow over the cloth surfaces for increased aerodynamic performance.
 In all models the cloth possesses a variable degree of rigidity to facilitate proper packing and deployment as well as to enhance maneuverability.

-Power Stilts The cause of a short-lived fad in the mid-fifth century A.T., power stilts are stilts with extensible legs.
+Power Stilts The cause of a short-lived fad in the mid-fifth century A.T., power stilts are stilts with extensible legs, using extensible matter.
 The trade-offs between low weight and flexibility for ease of movement on the one hand and strength and rigidity to prevent buckling on the other limited maximum height for a skilled user to approximately 100 meters without onboard balance maintenance - though purists held that such aids missed the point.
-Liability issues ultimately put a damper on official power stilting contests but dedicated stilters continued to test the limits of the technology and their skills up till the time of the nanoswarms.
+Liability issues ultimately put a damper on official power stilting contests but dedicated stilters continued to test the limits of the technology and their skills up till the time of the Technocalypse.